13th June, 2023

-Step 1 in the 5 steps to risk assessment is to identify hazards.
-But it's not always easy to know what hazards you need to control.
-Some hazards might stand out or be fairly obvious.
-Though, it's easy to overlook some hazards when you have been carrying out an activity for a while.
+The first step of a risk assessment is to identify hazards.
+But it's not always that easy to do.
+Some hazards might stand out and be fairly obvious.
+Others might be harder to spot.
+And it's easy to overlook some hazards when you have been carrying out an activity for a while.

 It's important to look at your tasks with a fresh pair of eyes when spotting hazards in your workplace.

-Before you start looking for hazards, let's remember what a hazard is.
-Anything with the potential to cause harm.
-A hazard is not a risk but can create risks.
-Find out more information on the difference between hazard and risks.
+A hazard is anything with the potential to cause harm.
+A hazard is not a risk but it can create risks.

 Spotting hazards is one of the most important parts of your risk assessment.
-And there is a reason why it is step 1 of the 5 steps.
-Because every other part of your risk assessment depends on your ability to spot hazards.
+And there is a reason why it is step 1 of the 5 steps - because every other part of your risk assessment depends on your ability to spot hazards.

 Here's how to identify the biggest hazards in your workplace.

 Don't try to carry out your risk assessment from your desk.
 Yes, you will need to sit down and put your paperwork together, but initially, you need to spot hazards.

 You will be amazed at how much this will help you to spot hazards.
 You might have carried out work here a thousand times before, but when you look at the job with the purpose of just spotting hazards, this extra focus can highlight problems that you never thought of before.

-If you are risk assessing a task you carry out yourself, take a step back.
-This about the activity as if you were starting it for the first time.
+Think about the activity as if you were starting it for the first time.
 Go through what you do.
 Look at the equipment, the materials, the substances and the environment.
-What could harm you?
-What could harm others?

 The biggest hazards, if not suitably controlled, are going to cause you problems.
 They are going to cause harm.

 Near-miss reports are a great way to spot hazards before they cause harm.
 Use the information you have gathered from these reports to identify hazards.
 Particularly ones that are not well controlled and need further consideration.

 Use the free near miss report template to get near-miss reporting in place for your business.

 Workers carrying out a task every day can hold valuable information.
-What do they struggle with, what do they watch out for?
+What do they struggle with?
+What do they watch out for?
 Do they do anything differently now that they are experienced in a particular activity?